Garryowen, Limerick: History

+Landmarks

 St John's Cathedral is located in the area and dates from 1861 and has Ireland's tallest spire at 94m.

-St John's Hospital is located adjacent to the cathedral which dates back to 1780 and was founded by Lady Hartstonge and other benefactors as a Fever and Lock Hospital and treated epidemics during the Great Famine (1845-1847).
+St John's Hospital is located adjacent to the cathedral which dates back to 1780 and was founded by Lady Lucy Hartstonge and other benefactors as a Fever and Lock Hospital and treated epidemics during the Great Famine (1845-1847).

 St John's Square is located across the way from the cathedral and was Limerick’s first example of fashionable architecture and civic spaces and was completed in 1751.

-For a time the area was considered one of Limerick's most fashionable residential areas.
+Amenities

 Garryowen Football Club, a prominent Rugby Union club in Ireland's AIB League has its origins in the area; however it is no longer located in the neighbourhood of Garryowen but rather in the Dooradoyle area of the Limerick Suburbs.
 The Markets Field was Garryowen's home ground until 1958 when they moved to Dooradoyle.
 The Markets Field has since been in use as a greyhound racing stadium until July 2010.
 It is the home of Limerick Senior Soccer following the acquisition of the grounds by Limerick Enterprise Development Partnership.

-Today the area has a working class character, with a lot of housing and estates dating from the 1950s onwards.